 A homeowner may remodel and improve their property as they desire, as long as the planned improvements do not detract from the value of the property, nor entail taking on additional debt that could harm QuantmRE’s interest in the property.
 All we ask is that the homeowner does an appraisal before and then a follow up appraisal after doing the improvements, in order to measure the increase in value to the property, if any, due to the improvements.
 This equity value increase will not be part of the equity that QuantmRE later shares in upon sale of the home.

 This is fine.
 The repayment amount will be based on the value of the home at time of the proposed repayment, within certain provisions in our agreement to ensure that QuantmRE does not unnecessarily take a loss on equity in the event that market conditions are not favorable at that time.

 QuantmRE will have an appraisal by an independent qualified appraiser, to determine the value of the subject property.

 Our objective is that you will be able to be paid in US$ or crypto currency.

 At the time you receive the payment from QuantmRE, there should be no tax consequence because our transaction is an “open” or “forward” transaction – i.e., the tax consequence will not be known until a future date.
 This is not tax advice – you should consult your tax advisor for a more exact answer that takes into account your particular situation.

 You, as the homeowner, always remain in control of your property and can decide to sell your home anytime you wish.
-After 30 years, you will need to either buy out Quantm RE’s interest in your home, or apply for an extension of the agreement.
+When your Home Price Movement Agreement reaches its agreed term, which may be from 10-30 years after the date of the initial agreement, you will need to either buy out QuantmRE’s interest, or apply for an extension of the agreement.